PagerDuty/incident-response-docs/docs/before/severity_levels.md

           <li>Notification pipeline is severely impaired.</li>
           <li>Incident response functionality (ack, resolve, etc) is severely impaired.</li>
           <li>Web app is unavailable or experiencing severe performance degradation for most/all users.</li>
-          <li>Monitoring of PagerDuty systems for major incident conditions is impaired.</li>
+          <li>Monitoring of GetYourGuide systems for major incident conditions is impaired.</li>
-          <li>Any other event to which a PagerDuty employee deems necessary of incident response.</li>
+          <li>Any other event to which a GetYourGuide employee deems necessary of incident response.</li>
         </ul>
       </td>
       <td>